ReneeErnst/end-to-end-model-test-gcp/README.md

 ### Jupyter Lab in AI Platform
 Created a basic forecasting project using the public Iowa Liquor Sales dataset.
-See forecasting_training_test.ipynb for the Jupyter Notebook.
+See model_train_save_test.ipynb for the Jupyter Notebook.

 Includes code for pulling the data via Big Query, doing basic EDA and data manipulation and a basic a Random Forest Regression predicting liquor sales